 Document360 Drive enables you to create and manage folders and subfolders, ensuring that your file structure aligns with your Knowledge base categories for better navigation and accessibility.
-This article will walk you through the steps to manage system folders, add new folders, subfolders, and files, making your document management more organized and intuitive.
+This article will guide you through the steps to manage system folders, add new folders and subfolders, and organize files, making your document management more organized and intuitive.

 System folders